NeuroTechX/ntx_slack_archive/_montreal.md

  >yannick hey, last time I returned 2 muses but can I borrow one of them again? or do you know if anyone coming tonight has an extra muse?

+5/26/2017 1:34 PM

+ **yannick** :

+ >Hey naoto check with eferdinand we have some activities in June, check with him for devices.